a person participates in a meaningful activity or interaction with any element of his/her environment

 Further research is planned.

 70 service coordinators have been trained in Vital Involvement and three thousand qualitative narratives have been collected from the service coordinators on the perceived benefits for residents.
 Those narratives are being coded and analyzed at this time.
+View our blog for a new story each week.

 Autonomic Nervous System: A part of the nervous system that regulates key involuntary functions of the body, including the activity of the heart muscle; the smooth muscles, including the muscles of the intestinal tract; and the glands.